 What’s the Difference Between Quid Pro Quo and Hostile Work Environment Sexual Harassment?

-Further, these acts of sexual harassment can fall into two major categories: quid pro quo and hostile work environment.
-Some actions can, depending on the circumstances, fall into both categories.
+The aforementioned acts of sexual harassment can fall into two major categories: quid pro quo and hostile work environment.
+Some actions can, depending on the circumstances, fall into both categories, and it is important to understand the difference, especially if it results in a sexual harassment lawsuit in California.

 Quid Pro Quo Harassment